International Whistlers Convention: Entertainer of the Year Award

-The Lillian Williams Award was introduced at the annual National Whistling Convention in 1986 where it was presented to Purves Pullen.
+The Lillian Williams Award was introduced at the annual National Whistling Convention in 1986 where it was presented to Purv Pullen.
 The award honored Lillian Williams a musician, humorist, and whistler, known as "America's Whistling Sweetheart".
 Later, it was called the Entertainer of the Year Award, presented in honor of Lillian Williams.

 Following is a list of winners of the Entertainer of the Year Award.